CRISP

 Setting Up the CRISP Server

-The CRISP server setup involves several components.
-This guide will walk you through each step.
+Setting up the CRISP server involves several components, but this guide will walk you through each step.

 anvil

-Keep this terminal open and running.
-Open a new terminal for the next steps.
+Keep Anvil running in the terminal, and open a new terminal for the next steps.

 git clone https://github.com/gnosisguild/enclave.git